electron-highlighter/terminal/README.md

 # Electron Terminal Colors

-Terminal colors based on my [Electron syntax theme](http://www.github.com/electron-highlighter/atom) for Atom.
+Terminal colors based on the [Electron syntax theme](http://www.github.com/electron-highlighter/).
 Includes themes for Terminal.app as well as iTerm2 on macOS and Gnome terminal on Linux.

-> [!NOTE]
-> These color schemes are built for use on macOS

 ## Usage